 The first part of the training began in 2017 when some of us became Instructors in Mental Health First Aid for Public Safety.
 We started by teaching the course internally and then began to recruit classes.
 Throughout the course, we Instructors were amazed by the level of interest from our colleagues who attended.

 So, while we started the program with an external focus, we found there was another focus group that we needed to address – our fire department personnel.
 We needed to focus internally.
 The fire service as a whole has been suffering silently for years.
 Formalized training to address the behavioral health issues that haunt the men and women of the fire service is long overdue.

-It was almost as if the National Council for Behavioral Health heard what we were thinking, because very shortly after we started our training, the Mental Health First Aid for Fire/EMS module was announced and we were on our way to Washington, D.C., to take the Instructor training.
+It was almost as if the National Council for Mental Wellbeing heard what we were thinking, because very shortly after we started our training, the Mental Health First Aid for Fire/EMS module was announced and we were on our way to Washington, D.C., to take the Instructor training.
 The course provided an atmosphere to discuss the issues that affect us internally.
 Issues that have existed for years and were not addressed for multiple reasons.

 First, and probably the greatest reason firefighters don’t discuss mental health is because of stigma.
 As a firefighter, you are expected to be strong, smart and virtually unbreakable.
 A behavioral health disorder does not fit this mold.
 This stigma needs to be broken.
 Second, we are a unique and close family that stretches from coast to coast.
 To be successful, we need to address our family’s needs from the inside.